jagged-dev/portfolio/README.md

-Jonathan Giang's Biographical Website.
+Jonathan Giang's Online Portfolio.

-Outlined in this website are:
+Outlined in this portfolio are:

-- facts about me
+facts about me
-- education history
+education history
-- career history
+career history
-- projects
+projects
-- contact info
+contact info